ECNU-ILOG/SymbolicCDM/README.md

 [int, student_idn],[int, question_idm],[0/1, response to question_idm]
 ```

-`q.csv` contains the relevant between exercises and knowledge attributes.
+`q.csv` contains the relevant between questions and knowledge attributes.
 Each entry in the $i$-th row and the $j$-th column means
 whether the $i$-th question involves the $j$-th knowledge attributes.

 #### Step 2. coding